cirosantilli/cirosantilli.github.io/elf-hello-world.md

     You can get the linker script used with `ld --verbose`, and set a custom one with `ld -T`.

--   do relocation on text sections.
+-   do relocation according to the `.rela.text` section.
 This depends on how the multiple sections are put into memory.

 `readelf -l hello_world.out` gives: